ermlikeyeah/ermlikeyeah.github.io/_posts/2017-01-04-days-out-looking-sideways.markdown

 So, here’s an offer: I will gladly use some of those days off to nip in and spend time with at other places working on things that matter – and maybe me being there will be a look sideways for you too.

 I’m up for owt, whether it’s help with the work you’re doing, general cheerleading about design, or showing up to give you a morale boost.
 It’s 9.40pm as I end tapping this.
-An hour-and-a-half ago I made this offer and already have a couple of days planned in.
-If you’ll have me just [drop me a line](/contact).
+An hour-and-a-half ago I made this offer on Twitter and already have a couple of days planned in.
+If you’re interested just [drop me a line](/contact).